-The majority of developed market equity indices had risen slightly and movements in yields on long-term government securities had been mixed.
+Global financial markets had been volatile since the Council's latest interest rate-setting decision and risk indicators had fallen slightly overall.
+Developed market equity indices had risen and the majority of yields on long-term government securities had declined.
 The forint had appreciated against the euro.
-In the domestic government securities market, yields at maturities of up to one year had fallen and those at longer maturities had risen.
+In the domestic government securities market, yields at maturities of up to one year had been broadly unchanged and those at longer maturities had risen.
 The amount of liquidity crowded out following the introduction of an upper limit on the stock of three-month deposits had had a marked influence on money market rates.
-As a consequence, the three-month BUBOR had dropped to a historical low level of 30 basis points and forint yields in the FX swap market had also fallen sharply.
+As a consequence, the three-month BUBOR had dropped to a historical low level of 23 basis points and forint yields in the FX swap market had also fallen further.